 - Never – The email notification will never be sent.
 Use this option to manually disable an email notification from being sent, either temporarily or permanently, and change it back at any time as needed.

 This option only appears when notifications are set to be sent conditionally.
 When checked, email notifications will only be sent when the specified conditions become true when an action is performed.
 For example, if your logic includes

 =(Order.Choice= "Lunch"), the email won’t send each time the specified choice is Lunch; it will only send the first time this condition becomes true.

 Share Workflow Link

-If the email notification for your action doesn’t need to include a workflow link, select the Not Shared option from the provided dropdown field to exclude any form entry data from being shared.
+If the email notification for your action doesn’t need to include a workflow link, select the Not Shared option.

 If you need to resend an email notification that was previously sent, you can do so from your form’s Entries page at any time.
 Learn how on our Sharing entries page.